|Good Samaritan Act||Diversity Statement|

 Personal Information Collected

-Personal information obtained from donors, volunteers and prospects through pledge cards, letters, surveys, applications, and other forms, in writing, in person, by telephone, or electronically (e.g. name, address, employer, birth date, credit card number, family members, interests, etc.)
+Personal information is obtained from donors, volunteers and prospects through pledge cards, letters, surveys, applications, and other forms, in writing, in person, by telephone, or electronically (e.g., name, address, employer, birth date, credit card number, family members, interests, etc.)